 Conveyancing transactions may also involve additional costs like adjustments to be made for council and water rates.
 These adjustments are made against the buyer for any time that they are in the property.
 If the seller has already paid the council rates up to a certain time period but the buyer has moved in, then the buyer must reimburse the vendor for these fees.
 Adjustments are the legal way to go about this and are usually carried out by the buyer’s conveyancer or solicitor.
 The solicitor or conveyancer working on the seller’s behalf checks to ensure that these calculations are accurate.
 Further adjustments could include rent, licence fees, discharge of mortgage fees, and body corporate fees.

 These fees make up the full package that you can expect to pay as part of conveyancing.
 You can add these to the fees that you must pay to work with a real estate agent as well, along with marketing costs if you are selling your home.
 Sellers will want to work with the most experienced professionals to ensure a smooth sale and conveyancing process.
 This starts by finding the right real estate agent.
 Compare real estate agent fees and services in your local area at LocalAgentFinder, for free.
-Find out how it works and find an agent in your area to maximise your profits as you sell your house.
+Once you’ve found the right agent, you can talk to your them about the cost of conveyancing for your property sale, how you can work it into your selling budget, and find out how it works to maximise your profits as you sell your house.